UniversalDependencies/docs/_hyw/pos/VERB.md

 - Infinitive (this is the citation form that shares properties of verbs and nouns),
 - Finite verb forms (indicative, imperative, and subjunctive forms; necessitative forms are constructed periphrastically; connegative forms),
-- Participles (including resultative, future, and perfect participles, which are used to construct compound or secondary compound tense and mood forms),
+- Participles (including resultative and future-I participles, which are used to construct compound or secondary compound tense and mood forms),

 Some participial forms (_verbal adjectives_) are tagged as verbs rather than adjectives ([ADJ]()).
 See below for examples.